International Tourism and Hospitality Management module details

 Block 1: Introduction to Tourism and Hospitality

 This module is designed to introduce students to the ever-growing and changing Tourism and Hospitality sectors.
-Students will be introduced to the theoretical foundations, historical development and contemporary context of the Tourism and Hospitality Management Industry.
-A field trip into the city will support some of the historical context.
-The module will also explore how the two sectors are combined and will explore the current opportunities and challenges of the sectors.
-The module also encourages students to think critically about the definitions of Tourism and Hospitality.
-Academic skills to support the learning for the programme such as research methods, presentation delivery, referencing and essay writing will be incorporated into this module.
+Students will be introduced to the theoretical foundations as well as the historical emergence of contemporary tourism and hospitality industry.
+A fieldtrip into the city will support some of the historical contexts related to the emergence of contemporary tourism.
+The module will also explore the interrelationships between the two sectors as well as their linkages to other sectors such as the arts, heritage, festivals and events and creative industries.
+It will also explore the current opportunities and challenges of the tourism and hospitality sectors.
+The module also encourages students to think critically about the definitions of tourism and hospitality.
+Academic skills to support the learning for the Programme such as research methods, presentation delivery, referencing and essay writing will be incorporated into this module.

 Assessment: Presentation 20% and Essay 80%